EcoJulia/Microbiome.jl/manuscript/paper.md

 Complex microbial communities exist everywhere, including in and on the human body, and have profound effects on the environment and human health [@LloydPrice2017].
-Common methods for analyzing microbial communities (eg 16S amplicon or metagenomic sequencing) generate a large quantity of numerical data (eg count or relative abundance data) as well as metadata associated with biological samples (locations, human subject data) and microbial features (taxa, gene functions) [@Mallick2017ExperimentalDA].
+Common methods for analyzing microbial communities (e.g., 16S rRNA gene amplicon or metagenomic sequencing) generate a large quantity of numerical data (e.g., count or relative abundance data) as well as metadata associated with biological samples (locations, human subject data) and microbial features (taxa, gene functions) [@Mallick2017ExperimentalDA].